 - Firewall configuration for a laptop.
 99.5% of the time, my laptop is behind a NAT box and not directly accessible from the internet.
 This puts slightly different requirements on the firewall rules, I suspect.
 I want to know what those requirements are.

-- Other security concerns on an untrusted local network.
+Other security concerns on an untrusted local network.
 There are plenty of exploits available to someone who is physically connected to the same network as you.
 I want to find out what those are and how to become immune to them.

-- Day-to-day use of OpenPGP.
+Day-to-day use of OpenPGP.
 I’m starting to get comfortable with the OpenPGP protocol, but I feel like there are many areas where I could use it a lot more than I do.

-- SELinux.
+SELinux.
 Stop disabling SELinux!

-- Log watching.
+Log watching.
 I want to get emails for any log messages on my system that I haven’t explicitly told the computer are part of the set of “normal” log messages.

 Status: I’m not planning on going straight from a 6 character password to no password authentication at all (which is effectively the same as a password of infinite length) but I do approach that territory slowly, by increasing the length of my passwords little by little, and using them less and less in favour of alternate means of authentication.
-I am a religious user of ssh keys, I have configured my vpn (see below) to use certificate based TLS authentication, and when I encrypt stuff I do it with public key cryptography rather than shared secrets.
+I am a religious user of ssh keys, I have configured my vpn (see below) to use certificate based tls authentication, and when I encrypt stuff I do it with public key cryptography rather than shared secrets.
 Passwordless sudo is also part of the picture.